 Driver License Law (Secondary Only)

 The Florida Legislature has enacted F.S.
-322.09(1), which provides that minors (ages 14-18) satsify school attendance requirements in order to apply for or maintain their driving privilges.
+322.091(1), which provides that minors (ages 14 - 18) satisfy school attendance requirements in order to apply for or maintain their driving privileges.
 In accordance with F.S.
-1003.27, the principal or designee will notify the district office of those students who accumulate 15 unexcused absences or absences for which the reasons are unknown, in a period of (90) calendar days.
-The school superintendent or designee is then required to submit to the Department of Highway Safety and Motor Vehicles (DHSMV) the names of students along with their dates of birth, sex and social security numbers.
-For the purposes of maintaining the right to drive, days of suspension from school will not be forwarded to the DHMSV as unexcused.
+1003.27, the principal or designee will notify the district office of those students who accumulate fifteen (15) unexcused absences or absences for which the reasons are unknown, in a period of ninety (90) calendar days.
+The school superintendent or designee is then required to submit to the Department of Highway Safety and Motor Vehicles (DHSMV) the names of the students along with their date of birth, sex, and Social Security Number.
+For the purposes of maintaining the right to drive, days of suspension from school will not be forwarded to the DHSMV as unexcused.

-If a student's name is sent to the DHMSV for lack of attendance, then the student is in danger of having the current privilege to drive suspended, or for students who are under age 16, having their application for licensure denied.
-Hardship waiver hearings will be available in cases where the driver has been notified by DHMSV that the license will be suspended.
-Following a license suspension by DHSMS, the driving privilege may be reinstated if the student submits written verification to DHSMV that the student has completed 30 days of attendance in school without an unexcused absence.
+If a student’s name is sent to the DHSMV for lack of attendance, then the student is in danger of having the current privilege to drive suspended, or for students who are under age sixteen (16), having their application for licensure denied.
+Hardship waiver hearings will be available in cases where the driver has been notified by DHSMV that the license will be suspended.
+Following a license suspension by DHSMV, the driving privilege may be reinstated if the student submits written verification to DHSMV that the student has completed thirty (30) days of attendance in school without an unexcused absence.

 Student Parking Policy (Secondary Only)